 [(Price of Equipment) + (Price of Labor) + (Misc.
 Materials & Expenses)] X 1.4 = Bid Price

 The fair profit margin for a normal HVAC installation price is 40% profit.
 Before you lose your head, don’t forget that contractors still have to pay for their insurance, advertising, and administrative fees out of this before they get the money that supports them and their families.
 That’s just the nature of the business, and they have to eat!

 1. Enter Price of Equipment to Calculate HVAC Installation Cost

 For this example, we will be generating an HVAC-Facts Report online right from our website to help us calculate a fair HVAC installation cost.
-In order to calculate your fair installation price, the first thing we’ll need is some information about your required equipment.
+In order to calculate your installation price, the first thing we’ll need is some pedigree information about your required HVAC equipment.
 Luckily, this is calculated for us after answering a few questions: